 Things to eat in Ireland

-You know when you travel to Ireland that you're going to see mesmerizing landscapes and make unforgettable memories.
-What you might not be aware of is that you'll also get taste bud-tingling, stomach-filling food you simply can't get anywhere else.
-While Irish food might conjure up images of hearty and heavy meals that, let's face it, don't look all that appetizing, nowadays it's actually considered to be quite rustic with a focus on farm-to-table produce and the freshest local ingredients you can find.
+You know when you travel to Ireland that you're going to see mesmerising landscapes and make unforgettable memories.
+What you might not be aware of is that you'll also get tastebud-tingling, stomach-filling food you simply can't get anywhere else.
+While Irish food might conjure up images of hearty and heavy meals that, let's face it, don't look all that appetising, nowadays it's actually considered to be quite rustic with a focus on farm-to-table produce and the freshest local ingredients you can find.
 Whether you want to try the traditional Irish stew or treat your palette to a shellfish smorgasbord, we've put together a list of the 7 things you simply have to eat when you're in Ireland.

 1. Soda bread

-Made with sodium bicarbonate instead of traditional yeast (hence the name 'soda'), this doughy bread was popularized in Ireland during the 1830s as it was easy and inexpensive to make.
+Made with sodium bicarbonate instead of traditional yeast (hence the name 'soda'), this doughy bread was popularised in Ireland during the 1830s as it was easy and inexpensive to make.
 From adding a bit of it to your full Irish breakfast to serving it on the side of a hearty, lamb stew, soda bread is now synonymous with Irish cuisine and it'd be hard to find a restaurant or bakery in Ireland that doesn't offer it.
 Nowadays, there are plenty of soda bread varieties including sweeter versions made with raisins and caraway seeds and versions that are eaten in celebration of St. Patrick's Day.